smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/06-Your-First-CI/README.md

         python-version: [3.7]
 ```

-With this YAML file (see YAML as a config file just like a JSON file in python):
+With this [YAML](https://en.wikipedia.org/wiki/YAML) file (see YAML as a config file just like a JSON file in python):
- 👉 every time you push a modification to master, the CI pipeline above will execute the following steps
+ 👉 every time you push a modification to your `master` (or `main`) branch in your GitHub repository, the CI pipeline above will execute the following steps:
-- Get a docker image with ubuntu installed
+- Get a Docker image with Ubuntu installed (we will talk more about Docker in the coming days, for now you can think of it as GitHub generating a full environment in which to run the Continuous Integration steps each time you push new code)
 - Say `Hello` to the World 😉
-- Install python 3
+- Configure python version to 3
-- Upgrade pip and install requirements
+- Upgrade pip and install the requirements listed in your package
-- Run `make install test clean`, meaning:
+- Run your tests using `make install test clean`, meaning:
   => install the package
   => run the tests
-- Stops if any of preceding steps failed
+  => clean temporary files once the tests are done

+🚨 The Continuous Integration will stop at the first failing step

+Once your have implemented tests for the functionalities of your package, having them run automatically on GitHub instead of your own machine is extremely convenient 👍

-**NB: Here we setup the CI part of the CI/CD lifecycle of a software, we can easily imagine that once GitHub passed all the tests, you want to deploy your code somewhere 👉 you will see that in next exercise**
+**NB: Here we setup the CI part of the CI/CD lifecycle of a software, we can easily imagine that once GitHub passed all the tests, you want to deploy your code somewhere 👉 you will see that in next challenge**